 I have been reading a recent paper accepted at ICLR, U-GAT-IT, which seems to produce pleasing results in the image-to-image translation tasks.
 There are four kinds of loss used in this paper: Adversarial loss, Identity loss, Cycle loss, and CAM loss.
 I could understand all losses except CAM loss.
-In the paper, CAM loss is defined as shown in the picture below.
+In the paper, CAM loss is defined as such:

 I couldn't understand the loss used in $(5)$ as shown in the picture above.
 My naive guess is that minimizing this loss encourages the auxiliary classifier $\eta_s$ to output higher value for the $x$ sampled from source domain $X_s$ and from target domain $X_t$.
 But, I couldn't reason about the purpose of this.